Version next

 Before you Start

-Users with Edit access to a project can import data
+Who can use this feature Users with Any account Users with Edit access to a project can import data Included in Sirius Web |

 The Upload feature allows you to import your data from your computer the Obeo Studio.